Literature Review: Swimming by Space

 Swimming Pools

-As swimming became a middle class activity and pools were able to have filtration systems, there was a large rise in swimming as a physical activity and . . , a) schools ran swimming classes for boys and girls, taught various strokes and dives.
+As swimming became a middle class activity and pools were able to have filtration systems, there was a large rise in swimming as a physical activity and an athletic ideal.
+Schools ran swimming classes for boys and girls.
+Teachers had extensive curriculum and strategies to teach various strokes and dives.
 Young people participated in swim meets.
-YMCAs and public schools started having many swimming classes, as well as mass public learn to swim campaigns.
+YMCAs, lead by George Corsan pioneered teaching techniques young people to swim (YMCA).
+In addition public schools started having many swimming classes, as well as mass federal learn to swim campaigns.
+This was all brought about by the creation of the swimming pool in a way the bathhouses had not been utilized.
 In the 1930s thousands of public pools were created for the express purpose of swimming.
-(Gutman 535).
+(Gutman 2009, p.
+535).
 The idea that children needed to go to school or engage in play rather than work created a need for appropriate activities, such as swimming.
 Swimming was viewed as healthy physical activity, and it was popular with girls and boys.

 However, not everyone was allowed to go swimming.
-SEGREGATION As anecdotally referenced by P. Austen, black children were able to enjoy swimming only in dangerous areas such as channels by the wharf (where children had already drowned), in the Lincoln Memorial Reflecting pool and in the City’s only Black pool (as opposed to one of the nine white pools).
-(Austen).
-Black children were not included via segregation in the swimming craze, but often times
+Segregation was codified into swimming pool usage and swimming pools were not often built in Black neighborhoods (Gutman 2009, p.
+538).
+As anecdotally referenced by P. Austen, black children were able to enjoy swimming only in dangerous areas such as channels by the wharf (where children had already drowned), in the Lincoln Memorial Reflecting pool and in the City’s only Black pool (as opposed to one of the nine white pools).
+(Austen 2019).
+Black children were not included via segregation in the swimming craze, but still found ways to enjoy the water.

-“Swimming as a competitive sport for women became of national interest as evidenced by the widespread participation of female swimmers from all parts of the country during the 1920s and 1930s.”
+Though there was overall less programming for girls, “Swimming as a competitive sport for women became of national interest as evidenced by the widespread participation of female swimmers from all parts of the country during the 1920s and 1930s.”
 (Zanoni 15).
+As shown in the “Learn to Swim” poster, there are more boys pictured than girls, and though there are people of color represented they are obviously segregated.
+The poster obviously shows the social conditions and stratifications of the time, even within the realm of children’s swimming.
 The literature shows how interactions between the physical geography of the pool and swim space allowed for different interactions between different genders of children.